rcgsheffield/sheffield_hpc/stanagepilot/software/libs/libunistring.rst

 ------------------
 This section is primarily for administrators of the system.

-GnuMP was installed using Easybuild 4.7.0, build details can be found in ``$EBROOTGMP/easybuild`` with the module loaded.
+Libunistring was installed using Easybuild 4.7.0, build details can be found in ``$EBROOTGMP/easybuild`` with the module loaded.

 Testing